GRI: 102-20; 102-24; 102-26; 102-27; 102-30; 102-31; 102-43; 405-1

 Relevance to our business & society

-A strong corporate governance system makes companies more resilient by promoting strategies for long-term success and growth, helping the company consider the best interest of all stakeholders, improving management systems and minimizing risks of mismanagement, and instilling trust with investors.
+Strong corporate governance makes companies more resilient by promoting strategies for long-term success and growth, helping the company consider the best interest of all stakeholders, improving management systems and minimizing risks of mismanagement, and instilling trust with investors.

 Our corporate governance practices help us live up to our values and deliver superior service and results to our customers, associates, suppliers, business partners, and communities, while creating long-term value for shareholders.